ERROR0101r/Eql/README.md

 3. Look for name="username" attribute
 4. Do same for password field and submit button

-Finding Keywords:
+Finding Failure Keywords:

-1. Enter wrong password → Note error message
+1. Enter wrong password
-2. Enter correct credentials → Note success message
+2. Note the error message shown
+3. Enter that message as failure keyword

 Example Flow: